 There’s no better training organisation in Perth than Saferight.
 We’ve been active for more than 31 years, working to make WA worksites safer for everyone involved.
 Given our years of experience and standing in the local community, we firmly believe that you won’t find a more qualified or better-recognised trainer for working at heights.

-We are an official Registered Training Organisation (RTO), and many of our courses are nationally recognised.
-For your convenience, we conduct training sessions at our dedicated facilities, but can also arrange to bring the training to your facility.
+We are an official Registered Training Organisation (RTO Code 5722), with nationally accredited training courses.
+For your convenience, we conduct training sessions at our dedicated facilities in Perth, but can also arrange to bring the training to your facility.
 Call us toll-free on 1800 352 335 to arrange working from heights training for your team, or contact us via our website to request more information.